-Our prototype tools are machined in-house out of air-craft quality aluminum with the same CNCs that machine the production tooling and components.
+Our prototype tools are machined in-house out of air-craft-quality aluminum with the same CNCs that machine the production tooling and components.
 They are representative of the intended production tooling cavitation and geometries, and the parts formed demonstrative of production thermoform part quality and performance.

 At Dordan, the same team of packaging designers that engineer the thermoform design also develop the prototype and production tooling, allowing for no translation issues between softwares and machining technologies.
-This integration allows Dordan more intelligent quality control over the thermoform production process, which equates to the production of consistently high-quality thermoformed product and packaging solutions in quick turn-times at competitive pricing.
+This integration allows Dordan more intelligent quality control over the thermoform part production process, which equates to the production of consistently high-quality thermoformed product and packaging solutions in quick turn-times at competitive pricing.